Linda Vlasaku - Cognitive Behavioural Pscyhotherapist

-A Cognitive-Behavioural Psychotherapist working for the NHS and in private practice, accredited by the BABCP.
+Linda is a Cognitive-Behavioural Psychotherapist accredited by the BABCP.

 CBT is the most evidence-based and NICE recommended therapy for a range of mental health problems.
 CBT is a psychotherapeutic approach that helps clients’ understand how their thoughts, behaviours and feelings influence one another.

-Linda uses CBT to treat a range of difficulties, including depression, anxiety disorders (GAD, OCD, panic, health anxiety, PTSD, social anxiety and phobias), eating problems, pain management and habits.
+Linda treats a range of difficulties, including depression, anxiety disorders (GAD, OCD, panic, health anxiety, PTSD, social anxiety and phobias), eating problems, pain management and habits.
 She has a particular interest in low self-esteem and social anxiety and their impact on interpersonal interactions, dating and relationships.

 Linda received her Diploma in CBT from Royal Holloway University and holds a First Class Degree in Psychology from Brunel University.
 Linda has undertaken further training in third-wave therapies including Mindfulness, Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy and Solution Focused Brief Therapy, and is able to integrate these into her practice to tailor intervention to each client’s needs.

-As a senior member of the NHS service she works in, Linda is currently attending the NHS Leadership Academy where she will receive a certificate in Leading in the Public Services.
-She provides supervision to a team of practitioners as well as clinical skills workshops and has been trained in coaching skills to empower individuals.
+Having worked for the NHS as a senior member of the service, Linda completed the NHS Leadership Academy receiving a certificate in Leading in the Public Services.
+She has provided supervision to a team of practitioners as well as clinical skills workshops and has been trained in coaching skills to empower individuals.

 What to expect at the first session